matatk/tdd-bdd-commit/README.md

 format them into sentences.

-**Note:** "green" commits do not need messages, as their purpose should be clear from the preceeding "red" commit.
+**Note:** "green" commits do not need messages, as their purpose should be clear from the preceding "red" commit.

 There are three additional types of commit (one is only used once per project):